 The Group has one debt with a floating rate.
 It concerns one roll over credit facilities (from 2007) for an original amount of 0.4 million euros used for the acquisition of manufacturing equipment in the United States.
-The borrowing has a remaining maturity of two years and carries a floating interest rate of three month Euribor + 1.40%.
-The outstanding amount for this borrowing per December 31, 2015 was 60 thousand euros (2014: 0.1 million euros; 2013: 0.3 million euros).
-(See note 21).
+The borrowing has a remaining maturity of 6 months and carries a floating interest rate of three month Euribor + 1.40%.
+The outstanding amount for this borrowing per December 31, 2016 was 20 thousand euros (2015: 60 thousand euros: 2014: 0.1 million euros).
+(See note 20).